Everton 0 - 3 Brighton & Hove Albion

 Onana making a tit of himself after the final whistle.

-He's right, though, it's just JP hoofing it up and diagonals to players who cannot cross.
+He's right, though, it's just Pickford hoofing it up and diagonals to players who cannot cross.

-MG and Chris Sutton should go out for a drink.
-CS loves protecting managers.
+Mike Gaynes and Chris Sutton should go out for a drink.
+Sutton loves protecting managers.

 Ndiaye needs to be starting as well.

-We lost first three last season.
-Lost first today.
 Players looked tired in 2nd half.
-Is Dyche day to blame.
-I think there were 2 this pre season.
+Is Dyche Day to blame?
+I think there were 2 this pre-season.

-Dyche isn’t going to change his 442/4411 system at any stage.
+Dyche isn't going to change his 4-4-2 / 4-4-1-1 system at any stage.
 Ever.
-EVERRRR.
-He might try a 3/5 at back away to spurs but even if it does a job he’ll revert to type first chance he gets.
+Everrrrrr.
+He might try a 3 or 5 at the back away to Spurs but, even if it does a job, he'll revert to type the first chance he gets.

-So, WHY did we buy Lindstrom and Ndiaye when NEITHER will play the “track back” LM/RM roles that McNeil and Harrison currently shoehorn themselves into??
+So, why did we buy Lindstrøm and Ndiaye when neither will play the “track back” midfield roles that McNeil and Harrison currently shoehorn themselves into??

-They’re both AM’s (or an AM and a secondary striker).
-But Dyche likes Doucoure in that role……because he too puts in the yards that is Dyches only real yardstick and metric (well, that and “experience of premier league”).
+They're both attacking midfielders (or one is and the other a secondary striker).
+But Dyche likes Doucoure in that role… because he too puts in the yards that is Dyche's only real yardstick and metric (well, that and “experience in the Premier League”).

-So, looking deeper I think it’s once again an issue with DOF model and the selection of managers not coaches.
-We’re suffered it since the day Moshiri came in.
-Since the 4 x number 10’s days it’s been a disaster.
+So, looking deeper, I think it's once again an issue with the DoF model and the selection of managers, not coaches.
+We've suffered it since the day Moshiri came in.
+Since the 4 x Number 10s days, it's been a disaster.
 It is continuing to be one.

 It's a mess simply beyond compare.
 Almost a random squad.

-Only hope for me is now to a) sack Dyche immediately and bring in a COACH who believes in 3/5 at back and giving youth a go, or b) sack them BOTH and bring in a manager who can identify their own players in January.
-Moyes, potter, etc.
+Only hope for me is now to a) sack Dyche immediately and bring in a coach who believes in 3 or 5 at back and giving youth a go; or b) sack them both and bring in a manager who can identify their own players in January.
+Moyes, Potter, etc.

 Inaction is suicide.
 This is the season where it turns for us, but the current situation means it's going to get worse before it gets better.